Jelvibean/challenge/README.md

 # How to Install

 1. Clone the repository
-2. Run npm install -> to install all your node_modules and you dependencies.
+2. Run npm install -> to install all your node_modules and your dependencies.
 3. Run npm start to run it locally.
 4. Visit http://localhost:3000